 While I was away, McLain, who had been watching the whole thing go down, gave the woman some advice.
 “If the pain ever comes back, tell God, ‘whatever you did to heal my knee, keep doing it’.”
 When I came out of the bathroom the woman said, “Now it’s tingling all over.”

 I told her, “Tingling is good.
 That means you’re being healed.”
 I paid for the coffee and the bottle of water, smiled, shook her hand, and left.
 McLain was waiting in the car with the rest of the crew.
 He told me what he said to her.
 I told him I like to leave people with a little instruction on how to keep their healing and I appreciated him giving her some advice.
 He said it was kinda comical watching the customers react to what I was doing.
 I wasn’t aware that anyone was paying attention to me.

 “Oh yeah.
 This one guy came in the store and when I asked if he wanted to get past me, he said, “No, that’s okay… I want to watch what this guy is doing.”
 I guess even in a place like Sedona, things like this can draw a crowd.

 We drove home and talked about many things.
 I got to teach him a little bit about healing, and he got to teach me how to do spiritual warfare without either of us becoming a casualty.
 All in all, our trip to Bell Rock was an excellent outing.

-This in an excerpt from my book My Craziest Adventures With God Volume 2.
-Click on the link or on the image below to learn more.
+This is an excerpt from my book My Craziest Adventures With God Volume 2.